 Certain types of concession cards issued by Centrelink or the Department of Veterans Affairs (DVA) entitle the cardholders to free ambulance services.
 These arrangements also vary per state so should be checked directly with Centrelink or the DVA.Top of page

-If you’re changing from another Australian health fund to Bupa, you’ll continue to be covered for all benefit entitlements that you had on your old cover, as long as these services are offered on your new cover with us.
+If you’re changing from another Australian health fund to Bupa, you’ll continue to be covered for all benefit entitlements that you had on your previous cover, as long as these services are offered on your new cover with us.
 This is referred to as ‘continuity of cover’.
-To receive continuity of cover, you’ll need to transfer to us within 60 days of leaving your old fund.
+To receive continuity of cover, you’ll need to transfer to us within 60 days of leaving your previous fund and ensure that Bupa has received your clearance certificate (which can be requested from your previous fund).

 If you choose a lower level of cover than you held previously, then the lower benefits on your new cover will apply immediately.
 This may include a different excess level or minimum benefits.
 You may also need to serve waiting periods for services or treatments that weren’t covered on your previous cover.
 In this case you won’t be covered during the waiting period.